oernster/3D-printing-info/recommendations/filament-experiences.md

 ## Best buys at reasonable prices:

-Bambu filament - lovely PLA/PLA CF/PLA Metal.
+Bambu filament - lovely PLA/PLA CF/PLA Metal/ABS/ASA.

 ERYONE - amazing rainbow metal silk PLA that is fast changing.
 Notably they have recently started selling tricolour silk PLA and it is cheaper than their competitors but just as nice.
 I have also had great experiences with their matte PLA.